mjimenezdevega/TFG_OPF_UC/README.md

 1️⃣ Click on the **MyBinder badge** above
 2️⃣ Wait until the environment is built (first launch may take a few minutes)
 3️⃣ A **JupyterLab interface** will open in your browser
-4️⃣ Open a **Terminal** inside JupyterLab
+4️⃣ Open a **New -> Terminal** inside JupyterLab
 5️⃣ Navigate to the project folder: cd OPF-Multi-Period
-6️⃣ Run the main Julia script: julia main.jl
+6️⃣ Run the main Julia script: julia --project=../binder main.jl
 7️⃣ Follow the interactive menu:
     - Select study case
     - Select OPF type (in this proyect you have to select DC-OPF for all the cases excep UC Copper that has ist own)